The Rhoad's Meetinghouse

 The Rhoad's Meetinghouse, formerly the home of the Vincent Mennonite Church, is located in East Vincent Township, Chester County, Pennsylvania.
-The historic church building now houses a law firm.
+The historic church building housed a law firm for a number of years and is now a dog grooming salon.

 History

 Early: 1719-1750

 The site was first settled by John Roth (also known as Johannas Rhoads) in 1719.
 There he built a house for his family.
 Remnants of the original building still exist in the inscribed stonework of the present building, which is inscribed with the date “1735".

 Based on the inscribed date, 1735 is considered the date of the founding of the Vincent Mennonite Congregation.
 The first use of the original building as a community meetinghouse dates to 1750.
 This is recorded by Frederick Sheeder in his 1845 Sketch of Vincent Township, stating: "the meeting house that has allways whent by the name of Rohd’s this meeting house was built in 1750 [for use by] the old Germans nearly all in the neighborhood."